dushyant89/Interoperable-GIS/GNR629Project_1/README.md

 * Install Apache Tomcat and Geoserver
 * Install Eclipse IDE, GWT plugin for Eclipse
 * Download and install GWTOpenlayers
+* Make sure to run the Google Chrome in unsecure mode for sending requests to external OGC web services compliant servers
 * Install Postgresql first and then Install PostGIS (make sure it is compatible with the specific version of geolayers that you are using)